trebeljahr/trebeljahr.com/_booknotes/immune.md

 > Psychological stress and actual and immediate physical consequences for the immune system, many of them not helpful.

 #### Chapter Summary:
-Stress over long times affects the immune system in really bad ways.
+Stress over long times affects the immune system in  bad ways.
 One hormone it releases is cortisol, which actively suppresses the immune system.
 And stress over longer times is a modern thing, back in the day, the lion either ate you or it didn't.
 Either way stress was over soon.

 ### Chapter 44 - Cancer and The Immune System

 > Cancer is when cells in a certain part of your body begin to grow and multiply uncontrollably.

-> You can imagine Tumore basically like cells starting a new small village that eventually grows into a metropolitan area.
+> You can imagine Tumore  like cells starting a new small village that eventually grows into a metropolitan area.

 1 in 4 people gets cancer during their lifetime.